-7. Maintain a 6 inch minimum air space to combustibles from all sections of the stainless steel vent system, except when a wall thimble is used.
+- 6. Horizontal runs must be supported with 3/4" pipe strap at a maximum of 5 foot intervals and at each point where an elbow is used. - Maintain a 6 inch minimum air space to combustibles from all sections of the stainless steel vent system, except when a wall thimble is used.

-Horizontal Power Venting - The Tjerlund GPAK-1T horizontal kit is certified for use with this furnace.
+Horizontal Power Venting - The Tjerlund GPAK-1T horizontal kit is certified for use with these furnaces.
 The kit includes a power venter, a side-wall vent hood and a barometric draft control.
 It has an electrical interlock to assure that the furnace will not operate when the power venter is off.